digitaltembo/readings/_posts/2023-07-19-The-Journey.md

 category: book
 tags: read
 stars: 4
-mapping: Xalapa, Veracruz, Mexico, North America
+mapping: Xalapa, Veracruz, Mexico, Central America
 ---

 I mean, a personal predilection for just a little bit of pretension, for the fluency with literature and the literati, definitely does have an impact on my opinion of Sergio Pitol - lists of names and works and influences and times that are not known to me make me a bit jealous and admiring.
 I think without a little bit of that, you could get a bit fed up with this book and likely the whole of his Trilogy of Memory - although how you have gotten past The Art of Flight to this sequel is a bit beyond me.